pattydaone/Garside-Shadows/README.md

 Once the for loop is finished, you simply output the point which you navigated with.

-> :memo: **Note:** If you'll notice, there is nothing within this which dictates the word must be reduced.
+> **Note:** If you'll notice, there is nothing within this which dictates the word must be reduced.
 Thus, it is not difficult to see how one could leverage this functionality as a word reducer.

 ### Shadow Generation